Abhishek-Kaudare/Kubernetes-Notes/PodDesign/podDesign.md

 ## **Handling Pod and container failures**

-A container in a Pod may fail for a number of reasons, such as because the process in it exited with a non-zero exit code, or the container was killed for exceeding a memory limit, etc. If this happens, and the `.spec.template.spec.restartPolicy = "OnFailure"`, then the Pod stays on the node, but the container is re-run.
+A container in a Pod may fail for a number of reasons, such as because the process in it exited with a non-zero exit code, or the container was killed for exceeding a memory limit, etc. If this happens, and the `.spec.template.spec.restartPolicy = "OnFailure"`, _then the Pod stays on the node, but the container is re-run_.
 Therefore, your program needs to handle the case when it is restarted locally, or else specify `.spec.template.spec.restartPolicy = "Never"`.
 See [pod lifecycle](../Observability/observability.md#container-restart-policy) for more information on `restartPolicy`.

-An entire Pod can also fail, for a number of reasons, such as when the pod is kicked off the node (node is upgraded, rebooted, deleted, etc.), or if a container of the Pod fails and the `.spec.template.spec.restartPolicy = "Never"`.
+An entire Pod can also fail, for a number of reasons, such as when the pod is kicked off by the node (node is upgraded, rebooted, deleted, etc.), or if a container of the Pod fails and the `.spec.template.spec.restartPolicy = "Never"`.
 When a Pod fails, then the Job controller starts a new Pod.
 This means that your application needs to handle the case when it is restarted in a new pod.
 In particular, it needs to handle temporary files, locks, incomplete output and the like caused by previous runs.

 Note that even if you specify `.spec.parallelism = 1` and `.spec.completions = 1` and `.spec.template.spec.restartPolicy = "Never"`, the same program may sometimes be started twice.